 - For the successful implementation of a Database Management System, which meets the requirements of data of an Enterprise system, the designing of a database is critical.
 Normalization helps in achieving the designing as well as the maintenance of a Database Management System by ensuring data consistency and dependency.

 This has been a guide to Second Normal Form.
-Here we have discuss what is Second Normal Form?
+Here we have discussed what the Second Normal Form is?
 How does the second normal form work? along with an appropriate example.
 You can also go through our other suggested articles to learn more –